jarviscanada/jarvis_data_eng_AndresOsorio/README.md

   - Twitter App: Posts/shows/deletes Twitter posts via the Twitter REST API - designed with the well-known MVC (minus V) architecture.

 **SpringBoot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AndresOsorio/tree/master/springboot)]: Developed a RESTful API that simulates an online stock trading system; it retrieves stock market data from IEX Cloud and persists it into a PSQL instance; this data can then be used to CRUD quote, trader, and order data against the database.
 This API can be consumed by front-end and mobile developers, as well as traders.
 The application is implemented as a microservice using SpringBoot (to manage dependencies and provide the web-server), PSQL (to persist and CRUD data using DAO), and IEX Cloud (as the stock market data source); it also falls under the MVC and 3-tier architecture - it has a client tier (HTTP clients to consume API), an application tier (SpringBoot Java program which processes data), and a data tier (where data is persisted).

+**Data Wrangling** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AndresOsorio/tree/master/python_data_wrangling)]: Implemented a data analysis project to help a retail organization drive their revenue back up; used a PostgreSQL instance as a data warehouse and Python Pandas/Jupyter to perform OLAP operations on the data and answer necessary business questions.

 **Hadoop** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AndresOsorio/tree/master/hadoop)]: In Progress